 How much do you know about atmospheric CO2 residence time?

 If you’re like most people —from 70% to 93% of people, according to recent research by the University of Washington’s Ann Bostrom—you think you know more than you do.

 Perhaps you cottoned to the right answer to “the CO2 storage problem” — it’s implied in the article title: Many centuries.
-Most of us (myself included, until I began working in 2018 with Dr. William Calvin to establish the CO2 Foundation) reasonably — but wrongly — imagine excess air-based CO2 to act like air pollution — gone quickly once emissions stop.
+Most of us (myself included, until I worked from 2018 through 2020 with Dr. William Calvin to establish the CO2 Foundation) reasonably — but wrongly — imagine excess air-based CO2 to act like air pollution — gone quickly once emissions stop.
 We couldn’t be more wrong.
 If we hand over to nature the responsibility to clean up the current excess CO2 in the air, it will take at least a thousand years.
 Ignore for a moment that humans, and ever-more-intense wildfires, continue pumping out CO2 at prodigious rates… The clean-up can’t even start yet.

 This report from Yale Climate Connections explains the danger of having even a 10–25% excess CO2 left in the air:

 “[W]hile a good portion of warming attributable to carbon and other greenhouse gas emissions would be removed from the atmosphere in a few decades if emissions were somehow ceased immediately, about 10 percent will continue warming Earth for eons to come.
 This 10 percent is significant, because even a small increase in atmospheric greenhouse gases can have a large impact on things like ice sheets and sea level if it persists over the millennia.”

 Decades with no improvement in scrubbing CO2 from the atmosphere (let alone the 1,000 years to naturally clear 75–80% of current CO2 excess) would likely guarantee a catastrophic tipping point with extreme weather and/or loss of reflective glacial ice.